helderpinto/azure-wellarchitected-toolkit/cost-optimization/diagnostics-extension-cleanup/README.md

 `.\Remove-VmDiagnosticsTables.ps1 -StorageAccountsCsvPath <path to the storage account list CSV generated in step 1> [-Cloud <AzureCloud | AzureChinaCloud | AzureGermanCloud | AzureUSGovernment>] [-TargetSubscriptionId <subscription Id>]`

+In the next day, you'll likely notice a drop in your Azure Storage Table costs.
+Happy cleanup!